 Thanks for visiting!
 We’re the Ratcliffe family, and we are creating Cakeable Charlotte, a bakery training program which will provide instruction in job and life skills, employment opportunities, and an inclusive community to people who have disabilities.

-This dream is still in the initial stages, as we are searching for kitchen space and applying for 501c3 status.
+This dream is still in the initial stages, as we are searching for kitchen space, building a leadership team, and developing a business plan.

-In its bakery setting, Cakeable Charlotte will serve individuals of all abilities by offering job skills training in order to maximize their potential to participate in and contribute to a working community.
+In its bakery setting, Cakeable Charlotte will serve individuals of all abilities by offering job skills training in order to maximize each person’s potential to participate in and contribute to a working community.

 In Charlotte, there is a significant gap in the employment rates between working-age people with and without disabilities, and the mission of Cakeable is to combine Renee’s teaching background in special education with her baking expertise in a way that bridges this gap.